-This temperature controller contains one temperature probe and two independent outputs.
-One output is for cooling device such as refrigerator and the other one is for heating device.
-It can be used for applications such as beer fermentation or convert a refrigerator to kegerator.
-By using both cooling and heating devices, the refrigerator can be controlled at specific temperature regardless in hot summer or cold winter.
+This instruction manual is for TD130A (non-WIFI) and AW-TD130W (WIFI) temperature controllers.
+This controller contains one temperature probe and two independent outputs.
+One output is for cooling devices such as refrigerators and the other one is for heating devices.
+It can be used for applications such as beer fermentation or to convert a refrigerator into a kegerator.
+By using both cooling and heating devices, the refrigerator can be controlled at specific temperature, regardless if it's in the hot summer or cold winter.

-This controller is a plug-and-play controller.
-No wiring is needed for the heater or cooler.
-Both heating and cooling control modes are simple on/off control, similar to a mechanical thermostat but with much higher precision due to adjustable hysteresis band, precise sensor and digital readout.
-Anti-short function is provided for cooling to protect the compressor from being turned on with high pressure Freon.
+No wiring is required for this plug-n-play controller.
+User only needs to plug in the power cord from heater/cooler to the output sockets on the controller.
+Both the heating and cooling control modes make use of a simple on/off control.
+This controller is similar to the control mode of mechanical thermostat but with much higher precision due to the adjustable hysteresis band, precise temperature sensor and digital readouts.
+In addition, an anti-short function has been provided to protect the compressor from being cycling on/off during high pressure Freon.